DataDog/integrations-core/datadog_checks_dev/README.md

 This is the developer toolkit designed for use by any [Agent-based][5] check or integration repository.

+## Prerequisites

+* Python 2.7 and Python 3.7+ need to be available on your system
+* Docker to run the full test suite.

+Using virtualenv is recommended.

 ## Installation

-`datadog-checks-dev` is distributed on [PyPI][6] as a universal wheel and is available on Linux, macOS, and Windows, and supports Python 2.7/3.5+ and PyPy.
+`datadog-checks-dev` is distributed on [PyPI][6] as a universal wheel and is available on Linux, macOS, and Windows, and supports Python 2.7/3.7+ and PyPy.

 ```console
 $ pip install "datadog-checks-dev[cli]"